 Since 2010, Medicare Part C enrollment has nearly doubled.
-More commonly known as Medicare Advantage (MA), more than one-third of Medicare beneficiaries had an MA plan in 2019.
+More commonly known as Medicare Advantage (MA), more than half of the eligible Medicare population had an MA plan in 2023.
 On this page, we describe Medicare Advantage plans in Illinois as well as how Part C works, and how to find the best plan for your needs.

 Every Medicare Advantage plan must provide the same benefits that you get with Original Medicare, which includes:

 - Medicare Part A covers inpatient services such as you'd receive in a hospital or skilled nursing facility (SNF)